 Continuous Integration (CI), as the name suggests, is a development process in which the developed code is integrated into a shared repository several times a day.
 The idea behind this methodology is to make the code available to other developers for use as soon as it gets completed/fixed.
 Continuous integration is typically coupled with automated testing tools and build sequence to ensure the code is bug-free and behaving as expected.
 A typical continuous integration process includes the following steps:

-- Check out source code from the main branch
+- Review source code from the main branch.

 - Run the build sequence and decide whether to accept or reject the build.

 In this way, the continuous integration process allows developers to integrate their changes into the main branch and verify with automated continuous integration tools like Jenkins before they go into the QA environment.
 Following are some major benefits of the continuous integration process:

 Automated unit testing allows developers to discover bugs as a result of build failures at an early stage.
 This also helps in passing stable and error-free builds to QA teams.

 The continuous integration process helps detect bugs early and requires developers to fix before passing on the build to the next stages of the development cycle.
 With the use of effective automated tests and build sequence, very few bugs go unnoticed.